saturnusicarus/DataAnalyst/README.md

-Installation
+- Installation
 The steps to create your virtual environment from this project is as follows:

-Clone this Repository
+-Clone this Repository

 git clone https://github.com/saturnusicarus/DataAnalyst.git

-Create Python Virtual Environment
+-Create Python Virtual Environment

 virtualenv venv
 Activate the Environment